 By Lane Thuet

-According to LDS scripture, when Joseph Smith was 15 years old, he was confused as to which church was true.
+According to LDS scripture, when Joseph Smith was a mere boy of 14 years old, he was confused as to which church was true.
 He claimed this confusion was sparked by an 1820 religious revival in his neighborhood.
 His heart was powerfully impressed one night when he read James 1:5, and subsequently he went into the woods near his house to pray that God would tell him which of all the Christian sects was right.
 As he began to pray, he claimed that he was nearly overcome by “some power” of “astonishing influence” that prevented him from speaking.
 As he called out to God, he was miraculously delivered by two beings who identified themselves as Jesus Christ and God the Father.
 Joseph Smith claimed that he was told the following: “I was answered that I must join none of them, for they were all wrong; and the Personage who addressed me said that all their creeds were an abomination in his sight; that those professors were all corrupt” (Joseph Smith – History 1:19).

 This story is referred to in the LDS Church as the “First Vision.”
 It was this vision that ultimately led Joseph Smith to organize what is today known as The Church of Jesus Christ of Latter-day Saints.
 Whenever LDS missionaries meet with potential converts, their message always includes the “First Vision” story.
 This vision is obviously the cornerstone upon which the LDS Church is built.
 In fact, the ninth president of the Mormon Church, David O. McKay, said that “the appearing of the Father and the Son to Joseph Smith is the foundation of the Church.”
 (Gospel Ideals, p.
 85).
 Preston Nibley, a descendant of an early LDS apostle, once wrote that “Joseph Smith lived a little more than twenty-four years after this first vision.
 During this time he told but one story…” (Joseph Smith the Prophet, p.
 30).